 “The constant assertion of belief is an indication of fear.”― Jiddu Krishnamurti

 These religions program negative bias and prejudice.
 They program us to judge.
-People will also defend these values, even if they are harmful to themselves or others.
+People will defend these values, even if they harm themselves or others.
 They may not make rational sense, but people still protect them.
 It shows us how powerful our core beliefs can be; they can override our sense of empathy and fairness.
 (2)

 Religion is a Weapon of The Traditions

 We acquire our core programming as we mature.
-Our families are the first to install values of what is right and wrong.
+Our families are the first to instill right and wrong values.
 We learn to mirror behaviors from family and friends.
 Other institutions also contribute layer upon layer.
 They all add to and reinforce our belief system.

 The traditions of ancient cultures used stories ripe with metaphors and analogies to create an oral tradition.
 It makes the lessons memorable.
 It’s important to remember that the stories are metaphors and not real things or events.
 Once you cross that line, then you mistake metaphors for facts.

 “When we see religion split into so many thousands of sects, and I may say Christianity itself divided into its thousands also, who are disputing, anathematizing and where the laws permit burning and torturing one another for abstractions which no one of them understands, and which are indeed beyond the comprehension of the human mind, into which of the chambers of this Bedlam would a man wish to thrust himself.” ― Thomas Jefferson, Letters of Thomas Jefferson, Letter to George Logan, 12 November 1816